-> Below are some questions you may want to ask your doctor or nurse to help you use your oxygen.
+Below are questions you may want to ask your health care provider to help you use your oxygen.

-> When should I use my oxygen?
+When should I use my oxygen?

-> Is it okay for me to change how much oxygen is flowing out of the tank or oxygen concentrator?
+Is it ok for me to change how much oxygen is flowing out of the tank or oxygen concentrator?

-> What should I do if I feel more short of breath?
+What should I do if I feel more short of breath?

 Can my oxygen run out?
 How can I tell if the oxygen is running out?